dnorman7/LOTRApp.github.io/README.md

-# The Office App
+# The Lord of the Rings App

-An application that displays The Office characters, quotes, episodes, and crew using The Office API
+An application that displays The Lord of the Ring characters, quotes, and quotes using The One API

 ## Technologies Used